Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 And they end up being destructive and damaging to the American economy, the American culture.

-And then all of a sudden we hear that guys like, well, take your pick, any Republican president can't is the problem.
+And then all of a sudden we hear that guys like, well, take your pick, any Republican president is the problem.

 Or a Republican senator conservative is the problem.